Success & Glamour

 Discover how much Moët has meant to some of our famous fans

 The Marquise De Pompadour

-The Marquise de Pompadour, mistress of King Louis XIV of France, one of the most powerful women of her time and a highly influential tastemaker, helped make our champagne the wine of choice throughout Europe’s royal courts.
+The Marquise de Pompadour, mistress of King Louis XV of France, one of the most powerful women of her time and a highly influential tastemaker, helped make our champagne the wine of choice throughout Europe’s royal courts.

 Inspired by her love of Moët & Chandon, she declared, “Champagne is the only wine in the world that makes every woman beautiful.”

 Did you know that Moët Imperial, the House’s flagship champagne, owes its name to Emperor Napoleon Bonaparte?

 He visited our estates in Epernay numerous times and awarded Jean-Remy Moët one of France’s highest honours, the medal of the Légion d’honneur.
 Legend has it that Napoleon and his troops invented the tradition of sabering open bottles of Moët to celebrate victory.